Extra cash for your holiday spending in Uganda

 Exchange Rate

-Other currencies like Euro and the British pound are not so easy to exchange but you can change them back and forth easier in Kampala and in Entebbe at the Airport.
+Other currencies like the Euro and the British pound are not so easy to exchange, but you can change them back and forth more easily in Kampala and in Entebbe at the Airport.

 Final Thoughts